cybertraining-dsc/fa20-523-314/project/project.md

 | XGBoost                    | ok       | 2946.7   | 2946.7   | 2020-11-30 12:49:16 |       | a1f46a7ed3c2 | collab | Linux | #1 SMP Thu Jul 23 08:00:38 PDT 2020 |
 | Light GBM                  | ok       |  770.967 |  770.967 | 2020-11-30 13:38:23 |       | a1f46a7ed3c2 | collab | Linux | #1 SMP Thu Jul 23 08:00:38 PDT 2020 |

 For the baseline model, the RMSE values were high and R2 scores was small compared to all other regression models.
-The hyperparameter tuned linear regression model scores are better compared to basline model.
+The hyperparameter tuned linear regression model scores are better compared to baseline model.
 But other three models outweigh both linear models.
 XGBoost has the lowest RMSE and highest R2 score of all other models.
 But the time taken for execution is too long.
 Therefore, XGBoost is computationally expensive which lead us to ignore its scores.
-Gradient boosting and Ligh GBM have similar scores and hence the time taken for execution has to be considered as the deciding factor here.
+Gradient boosting and Light GBM have similar scores and hence the time taken for execution has to be considered as the deciding factor here.
 Gradient boosting completed 135 fits in 244.868 seconds whereas LightGBM took around 770.967 seconds for executing 3645 fits and then prediction.
 Since per fit execution time for Light GBM is too small, we consider Light GBM as the best model for predicting daily power usage of a residence with similar background conditions.

 The RMSE scores for Light GBM are .2896 for train and .2910 for test.
 The R2 score for test set is .6526.